-LOS ANGELES — John Christen Torjsen, a Tacoma attorney, was recently placed on a two-year probation on by the State Bar Court of California.
+LOS ANGELES — John Christen Torjsen, a Tacoma attorney, was recently placed on a two-year probation by the State Bar Court of California.

-The February 10 order went into effect after it was determined that Torjsen, while under a previous suspension, represented a client in court.
+The Feb.
+10 order went into effect after it was determined that Torjsen, while under a previous suspension, represented a client in court.

-Torjsen was initially suspended on Jan 14, 2013 for failing to pay his child support.
+Torjsen was initially suspended on Jan 14, 2013, for failing to pay his child support.
 At the time, the attorney was representing a client, a business known as XTC Investments, in a matter in Los Angeles County.
 On the same day he was suspended, Torjsen appeared in court on behalf of XTC.